 This is precisely where a backpack with a detachable daypack can be a true lifesaver.
 As their name suggests, these backpacks come with integrated daypacks which can be detached by using a special mechanism.
 They’re an ideal solution for situations that don’t require the use of full backpacks, i.e. when you only want to carry a couple of essential items, which is also useful on a long hike when you are getting your bags transported each day.

 However, with a myriad of different brands and models on the market, selecting the right backpack with a detachable daypack can be a daunting task.
 To help you out, we’ve decided to round up the market’s 10 most popular models and analyze all of their most important features.
 At the end of the article, you’ll also find an informative and practical buying guide.
-You can also check our article about who makes the best outdoor gear.
+You can also check our article about the best outdoor gear Patagonia vs Columbia.

 Table of Contents